 If you express these feelings or speak negatively about the child’s other parent, you could cause some serious damage.
 If your child is protective of the other parent, you could strain your own relationship with your kid.
 On the other hand, your child may not fully understand what divorce is and why you’re saying negative things.
 They may begin to think negatively about their own parent.
 Not because of their own experiences, but rather because of the things you’ve said.

 Prioritize Your Kid’s Best Interests

 It’s easy to get caught up in the stress and negative aspects of a divorce.
 You may want to punish your spouse for something they’ve done by getting everything you can out of the split.
 This can include fighting for sole custody or limiting the amount of time your spouse can spend with your kids.
 While this may be great for you, it’s always best to take a step back and consider what’s truly in your child’s best interests.

 Does your child enjoy spending time with your spouse?
 Can your spouse offer your child a safe and loving home?
 Is your spouse involved in many aspects of your child’s life, including after-school activities and education?
 If so, trying to “win” the custody battle could end up harming your child.

 Try to put your own emotions and wishes aside.
 Sit down with your spouse and focus on figuring out a custody plan that really serves your child’s needs.
 Giving special attention to your custody arrangement can be a great help to your children during this difficult time.

 Are you thinking about getting a divorce?
 Do you need help figuring out how to navigate the process and do what’s best for your family?
 Our Los Angeles family law attorneys can help.
-Call to schedule your free consultation today.
+Call to schedule your free case evaluation today.